Your guide to the Pulitzer Prizes: Fun facts and Pulitzer-winning shows to see right now

 Amid the Pulitzer-winning shows in New York right now, there are plenty of other shows that didn't win the prize, but were written by playwrights and composers who've won for other works.
 You can see the work of Pulitzer-winning writers on Broadway right now, in which these award-winning writers' talent still shines brightly through.

 Longtime collaborators Stephen Sondheim is behind multiple celebrated Broadway musicals.
 But only one, Sunday in the Park with George, won the Pulitzer Prize, becoming only the sixth musical to do so in 1985.
-If you missed its last Broadway revival, which starred Jake Gyllenhaal and Annaleigh Ashford in 2017, you can still catch another one of his best-known shows: Sweeney Todd.
-This Tony-winning, murderous musical thriller is back on stage with a star-studded cast led by Josh Groban and Ashford.
+If you missed its last Broadway revival, which starred Jake Gyllenhaal and Annaleigh Ashford in 2017, you can still catch more of his best-known shows.
+The Tony-winning, murderous musical thriller Sweeney Todd is back on stage with a star-studded cast led by Josh Groban and Ashford, and Merrily We Roll Along is back for the first time with Jonathan Groff, Daniel Radcliffe, and Lindsay Mendez, going from a onetime flop to a hit.

 Get Sweeney Todd tickets now.